Family Tree Researcher available to research your family history!

 When you commission a project with us, it is standard practice that we only send the family tree project data back to yourself, and no one else.
-However, we do allow you to buy a project on behalf of a relative (for example, if you buy a gift certificate for a grandparent as a birthday or Christmas present), in which case they become the individual we communicate with.
+However, we do allow you to buy a project on behalf of a friend or relative (for example, if you buy a gift certificate for a grandparent as a birthday or Christmas present), in which case they become the individual we communicate with.

 We will not publish any information about living individuals on our website (with the exception of usually pseudo-anonymous acknowledgements for contributions made or if we publish a notice at the request of an individual or organisation).
 If we agree to publish a notice on our site at your request, we do so with your consent and you can change your mind and withdraw consent at a later date if you wish, Just drop us an email and ask.